tempesta-tech/blog/http_benchmark/README.md

 #### Haswell has very good BPU

-Core micro-architecture (CPU on Openstat testbed) has show that HSM behaves much better than switch-driven and table-driven automatons.
+Core micro-architecture has show that HSM behaves much better than switch-driven and table-driven automatons.
 While this is not the case for Haswell - the approach loses to both the approaches.
 I've tried many optimizations techniques to improve HSM performance, but the results above are